 Day 1-2 - Berlin

 Kick things off in one of the most happening cities in Germany.
 Berlin's home to raucous nightlife, an edgy arts scene and festivals galore.
 For a historic perspective, inspect Checkpoint Charlie, pedal through the streets on a cycling tour or see remaining fragments of the Berlin Wall.
-Get comfortable on the overnight train to Poland.
+Surviving pre-World War I attractions include Schloss Charlottenburg (the Prussian queen's summer palace) and the Prussian Victory Column.
+The Tiergarten, Berlin's largest green space with 23 kilometres of pathways, is also home to the world-famous Berlin Zoo.

 Day 3-4 - Krakow

-Get to know the city, by visiting St Mary's Church, shopping for amber or crafts and heading to the well-preserved old town
+There will be time to explore the city, so visit St Mary's Church, shop for amber or crafts and be transported back in time by the well-preserved old town.

-Perhaps visit the Wieliczka Salt Mines, a deep underground network of tunnels and chambers some 135 m below the surface
+If you can tear yourself away from the charms of Krakow, visit the Wieliczka Salt Mines, a deep underground network of tunnels and chambers some 135 m below the surface.
+The Blessed Kinga Chapel is a highlight not to be missed, with its elaborate salt chandeliers and carvings.

-Optional day trip to learn more about the history of World War II at Auschwitz (Oswiecim) and Birkenau
+You may want to take a day trip to learn more about the history of World War II at Auschwitz (Oswiecim) and Birkenau, sites where some of the worst atrocities were perpetrated.

 Day 5-6 - Prague

-Spend time at Prague Castle, the biggest in the Czech Republic, where you'll find the famous St Vitus Cathedral and Golden Lane
+In your free time check out Prague Castle, the biggest in the Czech Republic, where you'll find the famous St Vitus Cathedral and Golden Lane.

 Day 7 - Cesky Krumlov

-Explore the castle and its Masquerade Hall, or climb the tower for aerial views of the town
+Explore the castle and its fabulous Masquerade Hall, or climb the tower for aerial views of the town.

-Weather and time permitting, take a relaxing 2-3 hour raft/canoe trip on the river that winds right through the centre of Cesky Krumlov
+Weather and time permitting, take a relaxing 2-3 hour raft/canoe trip on the river that winds right through the centre of Cesky Krumlov, a favourite summer pastime.

-Visit to the Cesky Krumlov brewery - where tours are often conducted in English - is also worthwhilePension Vltavin or similar
+A visit to the Cesky Krumlov brewery - where tours are often conducted in English - will give you a glimpse of the brewing tradition that has existed in this town for hundreds of years.Pension Vltavin or similar

 Day 8-9 - Vienna

-Why not climb the 343 steps to the top of the tower of St Stephen's Cathedral
+Climb the 343 steps to the top of the tower of St Stephen's Cathedral.

 Day 10-11 - Budapest

-Perhaps hire a bicycle for a great way to move between the city sights
+With so much to see and do, hire a bicycle for a great way to move between the city sights.

 Day 12-13 - Bled

-Why not hire a bike and head out to Vintgar Gorge (4 km) and walk through the natural canyon
+If feeling active, why not hire a bike and head out to Vintgar Gorge (4 km) and walk through the natural canyon.

 Day 14-15 - Venice

-Travel by train through to one of the world's most unique cities - Venice (approx 5.5 hrs).
+Travel by train through stunning scenery to one of the world's most unique cities - Venice (approx 5.5 hrs).

 What to Know